 The Labour Force Survey provides information about the occupation and industry attachment of employed and unemployed persons, and of persons not in the labour force who have held a job in the past 12 months.
-Since 1997, these statistics have been based on the North American Industry Classification System (NAICS) and the Standard Occupational Classification (SOC-91).
-Prior to 1997, the 1980 Standard Industrial Classification and the 1980 Standard Occupational Classification were used.
+The industry coding corresponds to the North American Industry Classification System 2002 (NAICS 2002).
+Occupation codes are based on the National Occupational Classification for Statistics 2001 (NOC-S 2001), January 1987 to present.